 Engine Idling (no lights or accessories on) - 35 to 50 amps.
 This will vary depending on the number of cylinders (more cylinders draw more power for the fuel injectors and coils), the type of fuel injectors (some draw higher amp loads than others), the type of ignition system (single coil or multi-coil), the amp draw of the PCM, and the fuel pump (the amp draw will be higher with higher pressure systems).

 Engine Off (nothing on) - 40 to 50 milliamps (power drain by modules in sleep mode, antitheft system and keyless entry)

 Ignition Coil (single oil-filled coil older vehicle) - 3 to 4 amps.

-Ignition Coil (single DIS coil newer vehicle) - 5 to 6 amps.
+Ignition Coil (single DIS coil newer vehicle) - 5 to 6 amps at peak output.

-Ignition Coil (coil-on-plug) - 6 amps per coil.
+Ignition Coil (coil-on-plug) - 6 amps per coil at peak output.

 Ignition System (primary circuit) - 6 to 20 amps.

 Fuel Injectors - 4 to 6 amps peak, 1 amp hold

 Electric Fuel Pump (depends on pressure and flow) - 4 to 12 amps

 Electric Cooling Fan (depends on size) - 6 to 30 amps